danielaparker/jsoncons/doc/ref/csv/decode_csv.md

 ### jsoncons::csv::decode_csv

-Decodes a csv string or file to a `json` value.
+Reads a `json` value from a CSV string or input stream.

 #### Header
 ```c++